 A third-party lender is a company that provides loans to companies or customers by taking on the risk of default.

-Why Third-Party Lenders Are Different From Banks
+Why a Third-Party Lender is Different from Banks

 Third-party lenders are often more flexible with their underwriting and allow for a wider scope of financial needs.
 They also can provide lower rates than banks in certain cases.

-Third Party Lenders are another option available for those who need quick access to cash but don't want the hassle of applying for a loan at a bank.
+Third-party lenders are another option available for those who need quick access to cash but don't want the hassle of applying for a loan at a bank.

 Here are a few more benefits of partnering with third-party lenders: